vlladin/cohort-six/projects/differential-llming.md

 Ethereum Improvement Proposals (EIPs) are implemented independently by several execution and consensus layer client teams.
 Each of them make their own design and implementation decisions.
 During development phase, this may lead to divergences which may lead to security risks, consensus breaks or edge cases that may lead to bugs.
 Manual peer reviews and bi-weekly All Core Dev calls are not scalable enough to tackle the above cases.
 Often they are found out during extensive testing phases if not later.
 LLMs can’t help in this case out of the box due to context length limitations.

 ## Project Description
-Build an AI based solution that given an EIP number and one or more client repositories, produces a human readable report that:
+Build an AI based solution (as a CLI tool for this project) that given an EIP number and one or more client repositories, produces a human readable report that:
 - Shows relevant code paths which implement several features of an EIP
 - Highlight missing or non compliant logic
 - Look for edge cases or security vulnerabilities
 - Eventually compare two clients

+The report will be structured as:
+- **Implementation Summary**: Overview of how each client implements the EIP
+- **Compliance Analysis**: Missing or non-compliant logic with specific code references
+- **Security & Edge Cases**: Potential vulnerabilities or edge cases identified
+- **Cross-Client Comparison**: Side-by-side differences between client implementations

 ## Specification